 The feed-in tariff system was designed as an incentive for home owners and building managers to move away from conventional fossil fuels to renewable energy sources.
 Since its inception, it has been successful in this aim.

-From the end of March 2019, the scheme will be closing to new applicants.
+From the end of March 2019, the scheme closed to new applicants.
 Those who have already registered their pv systems with OFGEM will be unaffected.